Mary Meeker

 Mary Meeker (born September 1959) is an American venture capitalist and former Wall Street securities analyst.
-Her primary work is on Internet and new technologies.
-She is the founder and general partner at BOND, a San Francisco–based venture capital firm.
+She is the founder and general partner at BOND (Bond Capital), a San Francisco–based venture capital firm.
 She previously served as partner at Kleiner Perkins.

-Meeker has been called the "Queen of the Internet".
-In 2021, she was listed at No. 84 on the most powerful woman in the world.
-A "perennial leading VC on the Midas List," she appeared at No. 21 in 2021.
-In 2022, she was No. 2 on the female investors list.

-In 2023, Meeker ranked 85th in Forbes list of "World's 100 most powerful women".
+Meeker has been described as the "Queen of the Internet" for her research on internet and technology companies during the dot-com era.
+She has consistently ranked among the world's leading venture capitalists, appearing on the Midas List and Forbes' World's 100 Most Powerful Women.

 Early life and education

 Meeker was born in Portland, Indiana, to parents Gordon and Mary.
 She has an older brother, Dick, who is 21 years her elder.
 Her father Gordon was a "golf nut", which led to Meeker becoming captain of the golf team at Jay County High School; she credits her "intense and competitive" father for her type-A personality.

 Meeker received a B.A. in psychology from DePauw University in 1981 and an MBA in finance from Cornell University in 1986.
 In May 2000, she received an Honorary Doctor of Letters degree from DePauw.